 1999: President and fourth-generation owner George A. Pulakos opens a full-service ice cream store at the 26th Street and Elmwood Avenue store.

-2009: Local entrepreneur, Joseph M. Hilbert, purchases Pulakos with a goal of preserving the company's strong traditions and ensuring its viability for new generations of candy and chocolate lovers.
+2023: Pulakos Chocolates celebrates 120 years with a goal of preserving the company's strong traditions and ensuring its viability for new generations of candy and chocolate lovers.